witny23/csci_441_meteor_challenges/campaign/README.md

-git BEM Challenge: Solution - vid 28a-30a
+git Stylize the Candidate: Start - vid 31a

 GOALS